Salvatore Cancemi: Controversial declarations

-Many of the allegations of Cancemi are controversial.
-Cancemi told prosecutors that the choice of the 1993 mainland bomb targets had been ‘suggested’ to Cosa Nostra since the organisation did not possess sufficient ‘refinement’ to select them autonomously.
+Many of Cancemi's allegations are controversial.
+Cancemi told prosecutors that the choice of the 1993 mainland bomb targets had been "suggested" to Cosa Nostra since the organisation did not possess sufficient "refinement" to select them autonomously.
 He said that Totò Riina and others had implied that they had support from individuals inside the State institutions.
-Riina and Provenzano told him that they had found ‘political contacts’ through which things would improve and legislation regarding the harsh article 41-bis prison regime would be changed.
+Riina and Provenzano told him that they had found "political contacts" through which things would improve and legislation regarding the harsh Article 41-bis prison regime would be changed.

 In 1996, Cancemi declared that Silvio Berlusconi and his right-hand man Marcello Dell'Utri were in direct contact with Riina who ordered the bombings which killed Antimafia magistrates, Giovanni Falcone and Paolo Borsellino.
 After a two-year investigation, magistrates closed the inquiry without charges in 2002.
-They did not find evidence to corroborate Cancemi’s allegations.
+They did not find evidence to corroborate Cancemi's allegations.
 Similarly, a two-year investigation, also launched on evidence from Cancemi, into Berlusconi's alleged association with the Mafia was closed in 1996.
 However, most of the allegations have been confirmed by the 2018 trial on the negotiation between the Italian State and Cosa Nostra.

-Salvatore Cancemi disclosed that Fininvest, through Marcello Dell'Utri and mafioso Vittorio Mangano, had paid Cosa Nostra 200 million lire (100 000 euro) annually.
-The alleged contacts, according to Cancemi, were to lead to legislation favourable to Cosa Nostra, in particular the proposed reforms to the harsh 41-bis prison regime.
+Salvatore Cancemi disclosed that Fininvest, through Marcello Dell'Utri and mafioso Vittorio Mangano, had paid Cosa Nostra 200 million lire (100,000 euro) annually.
+The alleged contacts, according to Cancemi, were to lead to legislation favourable to Cosa Nostra, in particular the proposed reforms to the harsh Article 41-bis prison regime.
 The underlying premise was that Cosa Nostra would support Berlusconi's Forza Italia party in return for political favours.

-Despite convictions for participating in several murders, for instance the ones on Christian Democrat politician Salvatore Lima (DC - Democrazia Cristiana), the magistrates Giovanni Falcone and Paolo Borsellino, and police officer Ninni Cassarà, Cancemi was not incarcerated.
+Despite convictions for participating in several murders, for instance, the ones on Christian Democrat politician Salvatore Lima (DC - Democrazia Cristiana), the magistrates Giovanni Falcone and Paolo Borsellino, and police officer Ninni Cassarà, Cancemi was not incarcerated.
 When asked about the current apparent 'pax mafiosa', Salvatore Cancemi said: "I find this silence more terrifying than the bombs."

 Death

-He died on January 14, 2011, of a stroke in the safe house where he had been staying as a government witness.
+He died on 14 January 2011, of a stroke in the safe house where he had been staying as a government witness.